sullyjason/interactiles/Neopixel_Modules/Readme.md

 ## Controller (WIP)

-Controller for a string of a maximum of 8 3x5 modules, using an ESP32 and MCP32017s.
+Controller for a string of a maximum of 8 3x5 modules, using an ESP32.
+- ESP32
+- Charger, if battery power is used (make optional?) and USB-C port with PD circuit?
+- On/off switch and small LED indicator
+- Toggle switch for "Set" or "program" mode for configuration
+- ?